Oleksandr Yanukovych

-Oleksandr Viktorovych Yanukovych (Олександр Вікторович Янукович; born July 10, 1973 in Donetsk) is a Ukrainian businessman and son of the former President of Ukraine Viktor Yanukovych.
+Oleksandr Viktorovych Yanukovych (Олександр Вікторович Янукович; born July 10, 1973, in Donetsk) is a Russian businessman and son of the former President of Ukraine Viktor Yanukovych.
 He became one of the richest men in the country during his father's time in office, leading a group known as "the family" and a conglomerate called Management Assets Company (MAKO).
-Since the ouster as President of his father he has lived in Russia.
+Since the ouster as President of his father he has lived in Russia and has there been granted Russian citizenship.

 Early life and education

-Yanukovych was born on 10 July 1973 to Viktor Yanukovych and Lyudmyla Yanukovych.In March 2015, Yanukovych's younger brother Viktor Viktorovych Yanukovych was reported to have died after a vehicle he was travelling fell through ice in Siberia.
+Yanukovych was born on 10 July 1973 to Viktor Yanukovych and Lyudmyla Yanukovych.
+In March 2015, Yanukovych's younger brother Viktor Viktorovych Yanukovych was reported to have died after a vehicle he was travelling fell through ice in Siberia.
 News reports at the time highlighted several similar deaths of people with ties to Yanukovych's father.

 Yanukovych graduated from the Donetsk National University as a dentist.

 MAKO

 Since 2006 he has led and been majority shareholder of Management Assets Company (MAKO), which grew rapidly starting in 2010, the year Yanuovych's father became president.
 MAKO owns construction companies that have built business centres and shopping malls in Donetsk, a hotel in Balaklava and some banks, and has also been involved in banking and coal exportation.
 In 2011, MAKO consisted of 16 enterprises in Ukraine, Switzerland and the Netherlands, and employed 700 people.
 MAKO was assessed by the auditor PricewaterhouseCoopers as having $212 million in assets in 2011, grossing $663,000 from sales.
 In March 2012 Yanukovych's net worth was estimated to be at least $130 million by Kyiv Post.
 Before 2013 MAKO had denied it had bid for government public procurement contracts, taken part in government privatizations of state assets, or been involved in the extraction of natural resources.
 In November 2012 Forbes Ukraine reported that companies linked to Oleksandr Yanukovych had at no cost taken over majority stakes worth an estimated $10 million in five coal enrichment plants from the state.
 This was denied by Yanukovych.
 In February 2013, Forbes Ukraine stated that Oleksandr Yanukovych had earned more in Ukrainian public procurement contracts than any other businessperson since the beginning of 2012.
 Forbes Ukraine reported in February 2014 that in January 2014, his businesses won 50% of all state tenders.

 In early 2014, his personal assets were reported to be over $500 million.